FIRST® LEGO® League Challenge Team Resources

 - LEGO Challenge Set (formerly known as Field Setup Kit)

 Team registration opens in May.
-Each year, the FIRST LEGO League season challenge information is released in August.
-After the challenge release, teams spend the next several weeks building, designing, and programming their LEGO Mindstorm robot or Spike Prime robot; identifying a problem within the challenge theme, developing a solution to this problem, and sharing this solution with others; and developing their teamwork skills within the framework of the FIRST LEGO League Core Values.
+Each year, the FIRST LEGO League Challenge season challenge information is released in August.
+After the challenge release, teams spend the next several weeks building, designing, and programming their LEGO Mindstorm robot or Spike Prime robot; identifying a problem within the challenge theme, developing a solution to this problem, and sharing this solution with others; and developing their teamwork skills within the framework of the FIRST LEGO League Challenge Core Values.

 How often do teams meet?

 There is no standard time commitment, but teams should be prepared to meet at least once per week throughout the season.
 Most teams meet at least twice per week for 60-90 minutes per meeting.
 Coaches and students often spend some time outside of practice working on their project, presentation materials, or other team needs.
 Many teams meet year-round.
-Most teams affiliated with a school meet after school and treat FIRST LEGO League like a sports team or academic club.
+Most teams affiliated with a school meet after school and treat FIRST LEGO League Challenge like a sports team or academic club.
 (Some schools even offer letters for FIRST teams!)
 As the Regional Qualifying tournaments approach, many teams do choose to meet more frequently to prepare.

 Ready to register your team?